Code-Institute-Submissions/physics-code/README.md

 All of the code for the website was produced and enhanced by using the following software applications (in alphabetical order);

 - [Am I Responsive](http://ami.responsivedesign.is/#)

 Allows editors to see how the site is displayed on various sized screens.

 - [Atom](https://atom.io/)

 Atom is an integrated development environment (IDE) used to store Physics Code's HTML, CSS and JavaScript files as well as to beautify the script using Atom Beautify.

 - [Balsamic](https://balsamiq.com/)

 The site's wireframes were created using Balsamiq software.

 - [Bitmoji](https://www.bitmoji.com/)

 The author's cartoon pictures were created in Bitmoji on an Android device.

 - [ConvertICO](https://convertico.com/)

 The favicon that appears in the browser tab was converted from png to ico using convertico.
 The site was also used to convert jpg to png.

 - [EmailJS](https://www.emailjs.com/)

 Is a replacement for the need to add a backend or server for contacting the page author.
 Emails are sent from the site via the author's Gmail account.
 Up to 200 emails can be sent per month for free.

 - [FileFormat](https://www.fileformat.info/info/unicode/char/2713/index.htm)

-All unicode characters were taken from FileFormat.
+All Unicode characters were taken from FileFormat.

 - [GIMP](https://www.gimp.org/)

 GIMP (GNU Image Manipulation Program) was used for shading, adjusting, colouring and saving all images on the website

 - [Github](https://github.com/)

 Github acted as a repository for all versions of the website and as a host for the website's pages.

 - [Gitpod](https://www.gitpod.io)

 Gitpod is an IDE that was used extensively to code and test all versions of the website as well as to push the code through to the repository at Github.

 - [Gyazo](https://gyazo.com/)

 Gyazo was used to capture animated images for this README.md file as well as a visual display to focus on errors with the site's display and to share animated files within the network to troubleshoot the issue.

 - [Internet Marketing Ninjas](https://www.internetmarketingninjas.com/online-spell-checker.php)

 The site's spelling was checked using this service

 - [JSBin](https://jsbin.com/?html,output)

 Used to test small snippets of code that in an external environment.

 - [JSHint](https://jshint.com/)

 A handy, online JavaScript validator.

 - [Libre Open Office](https://www.libreoffice.org/)

 The README.md spelling was checked through this open office software.

 - [MDN Webdocs](https://developer.mozilla.org/en-US/docs/Tools)

 Mozilla's developer network documentation is an extensive resource for code and usage.

 - [Pingdom](https://tools.pingdom.com)

 For testing the site's speed and response.

 - [Privacy Policy Generator](https://www.privacypolicygenerator.info/#wizard)

 The site's privacy policy content was created using this generator.

 - [Snip & Sketch](https://www.microsoft.com/en-us/p/snip-sketch/9mz95kl8mr0l?activetab=pivot:overviewtab)

 Snip & Sketch is a Windows utility used to capture screenshots and was primarily used to produce the images for the README.md file presented here.

 - [StackOverflow](https://stackoverflow.com/)

 The wealth of knowledge of the many is the most valuable resource for anyone starting out and learning new code.
 Stackoverflow was a heavily used network or resources, both for asking questions, confirming code and searching code.

 - [Terms and Conditions Generator](https://www.termsofservicegenerator.net/#wizard)

 The site's terms and condition content was created with this generator.

 - [TinyPNG](https://tinypng.com/)

 All images on the site were first sent to TinyPNG before being uploaded to Gitpod and sent to the Github repository.
 The aim is to make the page load faster but also to keep the same image quality that users would expect.

 - [W3C CSS Validator](https://jigsaw.w3.org/css-validator/)

 Helped with checking CSS file validation

 - [W3C Markup Validator](https://validator.w3.org/#validate_by_input)

 Enabled checking the site's HTML coding with ease.

 ### Application Programming Interfaces